 We look upon these security concerns in two ways in this article.
 The connectivity not only poses network security threats but can also harm the devices connected.
 Some of the security concerns related to devices include:

 Risks Associated With Devices

-An intruder can easily gain access to your data once you connect these devices to larger enterprise network.
-Imagine your data on mobile device being accessible to the outside person.
+An intruder can easily gain access to your data once you connect these devices to a larger enterprise network.
+Imagine your data on a mobile device being accessible to the outside person.
 The domain controller may also access this information without your consent, anytime.